darioielardi/twirk/clientcompat/README.md

 # clientcompat #

-clientcompat is a tool to test the compatibility of Twirp client implementations.
+clientcompat is a tool to test the compatibility of twirk client implementations.

 ## Usage ##